 IFRS 9, which replaces IAS 39 Financial Instruments: Recognition and Measurement, establishes principles for the financial reporting of financial assets and financial liabilities that will present relevant and useful information to users of financial statements for their assessment of the amounts, timing and uncertainty of an entity's future cash flows.
 Under IFRS 9, financial assets are classified and measured based on the business model in which they are held and the characteristics of their cash flows.
 In addition, under IFRS 9 for financial liabilities measured at fair value, changes in fair value attributable to changes in credit risk will be recognized in other comprehensive income, with the remainder of the changes recognized in profit or loss.
 However, if this requirement creates or enlarges an accounting mismatch in profit or loss, the entire change in fair value will be recognized in profit or loss.
 This new standard is effective for annual periods beginning on or after January 1, 2018.
-The REIT is assessing the impact of this new standard on its consolidated financial statements.
+The REIT has established an impact assessment and implementation team to evaluate the impacts of IFRS 9 on its consolidated financial statements.
+To date, the REIT has completed the issue identification phase of the transition and has commenced its evaluation of the resulting impact on its consolidated financial statements, reporting system, internal controls and disclosures required by the standard.
+The REIT will complete its evaluation in the fourth quarter of 2017 and will continue to monitor developments in the standard as part of its ongoing evaluation.